EzArsn/EzArsn/README.md

 - 👋 Hi, I’m @EzArsn
-- 👀 I’m interested in ...
+- 👀 I’m interested in programming in any language as I really like solving puzzles.
+So, developing a code or debugging also felt the same way.
 - 🌱 I’m currently learning Python for Data Science
 - 💞️ I’m looking to collaborate on ...
 - 📫 I'm available in LinkedIn.
 Please contact me at https://www.linkedin.com/in/ezhilarasan-s-0660a689/